k2view-academy/K2View-Academy/articles/99_Broadway/20_broadway_flow_linking_actors.md

     ![Adding link](/articles/99_Broadway/images/add_link_2.png)

 A Schema can be connected to another Actor.
-For example: connecting the output Schema to the **params** input parameter of the **DbLoad** Actor.
-Note that a specific element of the Data Inspection object is connected to another input parameter of the **DbLoad** Actor, the specific link overrides the link of the Schema to the **params** input parameter.
+For example, connecting the output Schema to the **params** input parameter of the **DbLoad** Actor.
+Note that if a specific element of the Data Inspection object is connected to another input parameter of the **DbLoad** Actor, the specific link overrides the link of the Schema to the **params** input parameter.

 ## How Do I Remove Links from the Flow?